zhijunn/pysvn/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This client currently only supports 3 operations: `revert`, `log`, and `diff`.
+This client currently only supports the `revert`, `log`, `diff`, and `update` operations.
 Please put in a feature request if you would like more operations to be added!

 <p align="right">(<a href="#top">back to top</a>)</p>